20 Winter Driving Tips To Help Keep You Safe On The Road

 1. Winterize Your Vehicle Before The Snow Falls

-• Have a winter car emergency kit ready
+• Have a well-stocked emergency kit ready

 • Make sure that all fluids (oil, windshield wiper fluid, etc.) are changed and refilled